 NFL CAREER STATS – RICH CAMPBELL AND OTHER NOTABLE QUARTERBACKS FROM THE 1981 DRAFT

 Rushing stats: Campbell (2 yards, 0 touchdowns); Lomax (969 yards, 10 touchdowns); and Wilson (1,025 yards, 9 touchdowns).

-Given Campbell’s horrendous career, he has been named the biggest bust in Packers history on at least one site.
-In an interesting twist, the quarterback responded with his own post by admitting that it hurt to outrank fellow Honorable Mention Tony Mandarich.
-Campbell wasn’t arguing that he was good, just that he wasn’t as bad as Mandarich.
-Sorry Rich, but you were.
+Given Campbell’s horrendous career, some sites have named him the biggest bust in Packers history.
+The quarterback responded with his own post by admitting that it hurts to outrank fellow Honorable Mention Tony Mandarich.
+Sorry Rich, but I agree with them.

-Just like Mandarich, Campbell has been granted an exemption from being a Top 10 Bust.
-Based on his schizophrenic college career, Campbell could have earned the Troy Williamson Exemption; however, he earned a more appropriate exemption related to not being given a fair shot.
-During his career with the Packers, he never started a game and only had five games with at least one passing attempt.
-His numbers in those games were bad, but no worse than those posted by two-time Super Bowl MVP Eli Manning during numerous mini slumps in an illustrious career.
-Since Campbell may have benefited from a different setting (i.e. different team or different coaches), he is responsible for the Rich Campbell Exemption.
-While exempt from being a Top 10 Bust, he couldn’t escape receiving an Honorable Mention because his numbers were really, really bad.
+During his four-year career, Campbell never started a game and only had five games with at least one passing attempt.
+His numbers in those games were bad, but no worse than those posted by Eli Manning during numerous mini slumps in an illustrious career.
+Since it’s fair to argue that the former Green Bay back-up may have benefited from a different setting, he’s responsible for the Rich Campbell Exemption.